DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 ## Chapter 4: Clue 3: The Laboratory in the Desert

-The grackles were a clue.
-Bali was a proof of concept.
-But could modern, inauthentic, and disorganized Westerners still access this innate social intelligence?
-I needed a control group for modern society, a place where the usual rules were temporarily suspended.
+The very colorful house I was living in the Bay Area of California turned out to be a community of burners—people who went to Burning Man each year.

-I found it in the most unlikely of places: a temporary city of 70,000 strangers in the Nevada desert.
+I hadn’t planned to seek out a festival, or even a social experiment.
+But after moving in with a community of burners, I found myself swept up in their annual migration to the desert.
+I was curious and suddenly I was joining a pilgrimage to a temporary city of 70,000 strangers in the Nevada desert.

-I didn't go for the party.
-I went because I realized the festival was a massive, unintentional social experiment.
-For one week, it systematically inverted the core principles of the default world, creating a unique set of experimental conditions.
+Clue, proof, experiment.
+Perhaps this was the proof I needed.

 ### The Experimental Conditions